Monday 26 September 2016

 The subsequent police investigation was hampered from the start by factors that were almost beyond the authorities’ control.
 Even as built-up urban districts go, Mexico City suffers from inordinately high levels of violent crime.
 Robbery/homicide is a sadly common occurrence, so there was extreme difficulty establishing which crimes were part of the series and which were unconnected to it.
 Even as late on as 2005 there was uncertainty about how many victims could accurately be attributed to La Mataviejitas (or ‘the Old Lady Killer’), with estimates varying from as few as 11 to as many as 49.

 Another complicating factor came in the many witness statements that detectives gathered, which suggested that on more than one occasion a butch-looking female had been seen running from the premises.
-This was potentially a good lead, but it was a clear mistake by the police to assume that this meant the murderer was a transvestite.
+This was potentially a good lead, but it was a clear mistake by the police to assume that this meant the murderer was a man in disguise.
 In no case was there evidence of sexual assault, which ought to have lessened the possibility the culprit was male.
 By the same token, whoever the killer was, he/she had never needed to break into the victims’ homes, but had always been invited, which implied a lack of perceived threat and thus made it even more likely the offender was female.
 The subsequent city-wide swoop on the crossdressing community was, with hindsight, a colossal waste of time and resources.

 The killer’s luck finally changed in 2006, when she was again sighted leaving the scene of a murder, but this time was apprehended nearby.
 Mexico City’s population celebrated on hearing that a suspect was in custody, but there was universal astonishment when that suspect’s identity was revealed.